la2050/archive/_projects/2016/careers-come-alive-virtually-in-the-classroom-by-connecting-students-teachers-workplace-experts.md

   - Technical infrastructure (computers etc.)
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  This project creates an integrated technology solution between ConnectEd and Nepris that supports the LAUSD vision and goals of college, career, and community readiness for all students.
+It combines real-world, relevant career exposure and mentoring based on student interest and goals,through a media-rich, technology-based platform.
+Content is designed by a collaborative community of educators and experts from local and global for-profit, non-profit, and labor organizations and associations.
 project_impact: '["Student education pipeline"]'
 project_proposal_best_place: >-
   Dropping out of school is a life-altering decision process that can start in